Sir Lenny Henry

 In addition to being a much loved and respected comedian (in 2003, he was listed in The Observer newspaper as one of the fifty funniest acts in British comedy), in recent years Lenny has also carved a notable niche as a Shakespearian actor, receiving widespread critical acclaim in the role of Orthello.
 Charles Spencer in the Daily Telegraph said "This is one of the most astonishing debuts in Shakespeare I have ever seen.
 It is impossible to praise too highly Henry's courage in taking on so demanding and exposed a role, and then performing it with such authority and feeling."

-Lenny Henry is a warm, wonderfully humorous man who always imbues audiences with his natural joie de vivre.
-His Speeches are both motivational and of course very funny.
-To book him for your event, contact a Prime Performers Booking Agent via the online booking enquiry form or alternatively call 020 7251 8222 for further information.
+As an Awards Host and Comedian, Lenny is a warm, wonderfully humorous man who always imbues audiences with his natural joie de vivre.
+His Keynotes Speeches are usually centred around his diversity work so if you are interested in booking Lenny for your event, contact a Prime Performers Booking Agent via the online booking enquiry form or alternatively call 020 3500 3331 for further information.